bcgov/ckan-ui/pages/dps_bcdc_w.md

 ## LICENCES

-There are three licencing options for data published in the BC Data Catalogue:
+There are three licencing options for data published data in the BC Data Catalogue:

 1. [Access Only](https://www2.gov.bc.ca/gov/content/home/copyright)

    Access only is a statement of use that is restrictive as defined in the Crown Copyright Page.
-	+ “reproduction is not permitted without written permission.”
+	+ “reproduction or distribution is not permitted without written permission.”
 	+ A user is then required to request permission through the [IPP office form](https://forms.gov.bc.ca/copyright-permission-request) and does have a fee associated with it.
 1. [Open Government Licence - British Columbia](https://www2.gov.bc.ca/gov/content?id=A519A56BC2BF44E4A008B33FCF527F61)

-   It is recommended to publish data under an Open Government Licence, where possible, as it is much more permissive.
+   For data that is under the Intelectual Property or "ownership of the Province of BC and meets all the requirements of being open data, it is recommended to publish data under an Open Government Licence, where possible, as it is much more permissive.

    To publish a dataset under OGL-BC, [follow the full steps here](https://bcgov.github.io/data-publication/pages/open_data.html) but in brief you will need to obtain the required authorizations as noted in the [Open Data Assessment and Checklist](https://www2.gov.bc.ca/assets/download/97CF56DB283D4AE08968E4A4C7538D65).
 These include: